OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction

 \subsection{Hardware Details}

-\textbf{Camera configuration.} The perception system comprises a synchronized network of 48 industrial RGB cameras (FLIR Blackfly S BFLY-PGE-31S4C-C) capturing $2048 \times 1536$ images at 30 Hz.
-We employ a hybrid lens configuration to balance environmental context with fine-grained detail: 24 wide-angle lenses ($f{=}3$~mm) provide broad spatial coverage for human pose estimation, while 24 telephoto lenses ($f{=}6$~mm) enable detailed capture---of which 8 are arranged as 4 stereo pairs for real-time 6D object pose estimation.
+\textbf{Camera Configuration.} The perception system comprises a synchronized network of 48 industrial RGB cameras (FLIR Blackfly S BFLY-PGE-31S4C-C) capturing $2048 \times 1536$ images at 30 Hz.
+We employ a hybrid lens configuration of 24 wide-angle ($f{=}3$~mm) and 24 telephoto ($f{=}6$~mm) lenses.
+Forty of these cameras provide wide-area coverage for human pose estimation, while the remaining eight telephoto cameras are arranged as four stereo pairs for real-time 6D object pose estimation.
 Exposure is globally fixed at 2.5 ms to minimize motion blur while maintaining an adequate signal-to-noise ratio.

-\textbf{Synchronization and data acquisition.} Frame-level synchronization is enforced via a hardware trigger (10 Vpp square wave, 50\% duty cycle) generated by a UNI-T UTG962 unit and distributed through a hierarchical chain of 8-port GPIO signal distributors.
+\textbf{Synchronization and Data Acquisition.} Frame-level synchronization is enforced via a hardware trigger (10 Vpp square wave, 50\% duty cycle) generated by a UNI-T UTG962 unit and distributed through a hierarchical chain of 8-port GPIO signal distributors.
 Data acquisition is distributed across 12 capture nodes connected via GigE Vision interfaces, each managing four cameras.
 Ten nodes are dedicated to pose estimation (40 cameras), while two nodes each host two calibrated stereo pairs for 6D object pose estimation (8 cameras).
 A dedicated server aggregates all data streams in real-time.
 Each capture node is equipped with dual local SSDs (500 GB + 1 TB) for high-bandwidth buffering, and 15 LED panels (4500 lm each) provide uniform illumination throughout the workspace.